timetakerdev/SeaSnes/README.md

-# LakeSnes
+# SeaSnes
-A SNES emulator, in C
+A SNES emulator, in C forked from dinkc64!

 ## About